houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 ### The Event Sourcing Connection

-The temporal dimension of the AD4S Ledger draws inspiration from event sourcing, a pattern in software engineering where application state is derived from a sequence of immutable events rather than just the current state.
+The temporal dimension of the AD4S Ledger draws further inspiration from event sourcing.
+Like git and related source code management systems, event sourcing is a general pattern in software engineering where application state is derived from a sequence of immutable events rather than just the current state.
 In event sourcing:

 1. Events are the primary records of what happened
 2. Current state is derived by processing these events